Skip to main content

 Summons

-If you are summoned for an interview for the record that may lead to disciplinary action, you are entitled to be accompanied to the hearing by a union representative (or a representative employed by the school system).
-An interview that is not held...
+If you are summoned for an interview for the record that may lead to disciplinary action by your principal, you are entitled to be represented by your chapter leader or their designee.
+If you are summoned to an interview by the DOE’s Office of...